Bibilidibipi/Jugglog/README.md

 This will require a Backbone model and collection.
 I'll have a composite view of comments as a subview of the pattern show page, and individual subviews of that comments composite view for each comment.
-Comments will be ordered chronologically By the end of this phase, users will be able to view and add comments from the pattern show page.
+Comments will be ordered chronologically.
+By the end of this phase, users will be able to view and add comments from the pattern show page.

 [Details][phase-four]